dlecona/weather-app/README.md

-## Weather app using OpenWeatherMap API
+## Weather app using OpenWeatherMap API and React

 Clone repository using the following statement:
 ```